-BTEC Level 3 Subsidiary Diploma in Performing Arts (Musical Theatre) is a two year course.
-Students are required to complete six units over a two year period.
+For this BTEC Level 3 National Foundation Diploma in Performing Arts Practice, students are required to complete Two Units Performing Arts Skills Development and The Performing Arts Industry over a two-year period.

-Units are delivered through a variety of methods - Practical Projects, Essays, Research and Real or Simulated Professional Scenarios.
-Units are marked and one of the three grades given - PASS (1), MERIT (2), DISTINCTION (3).
+Units are delivered through a variety of methods practical projects, process logs, research, essays, simulated professional scenarios.
+Units are marked and one of the three grades given - PASS / MERIT / DISTINCTION.